Syria, trade in focus at Putin's summit with EU

 Russia insists it is not protecting Assad, who has given Moscow its firmest Middle East foothold, and says the Syrian leader’s exit cannot be a precondition for political dialogue.

-Putin ceded no ground in remarks during visits to Berlin and Paris on Friday, placing an accent on rebel violence, criticizing sanctions and saying political decisions cannot be forced on Syria from outside.
+Putin ceded no ground in remarks during visits to Berlin and Paris on Friday, placing an accent on rebel violence, criticising sanctions and saying political decisions cannot be forced on Syria from outside.

-Russian Foreign Minister Sergei Lavrov and EU foreign policy chief Catherine Ashton focused on Syria and on Iran’s nuclear program in a meeting before the Sunday dinner.

 “This is about checking whether we have the same vision - where we want to go with our strategic partnership,” the EU official said of the talks, held at the Constantine Palace, a renovated Imperial-era estate on the Baltic Sea.